Rob Liefeld: 2000s work

 In the 2000s, Liefeld returned to his former characters in the X-Men franchise, providing pencils for Cable and X-Force until the early 2000s, when both were canceled.

 In 2004, he reunited with Fabian Nicieza for an X-Force limited series and illustrated the early covers for Nicieza's Cable & Deadpool.
 In that same year, Liefeld formed Arcade Comics and once again announced plans to revive Youngblood.
 These involved reprinting older material and providing the art for two new series: Youngblood: Bloodsport with Mark Millar and Youngblood: Genesis with Brandon Thomas.
 Although the former only published one issue, Liefeld expressed hopes to finish the series.

 Liefeld and writer Jeph Loeb returned to the Heroes Reborn Universe with Onslaught Reborn, a five-issue limited series that premiered in November 2006.
 It met with poor reviews.

 In 2007, Liefeld and writer Robert Kirkman collaborated on a revival of Killraven.
 Although five issues of the series were finished, the project was cancelled without any of them being printed.

-In July 2007, it was announced that Rob Liefeld and Youngblood would be returning to Image Comics after years of self-publication.
-This new partnership marks the first time in a decade that Liefeld and Image would collaborate on a project.
+In July 2007, Rob Liefeld and Youngblood returned to Image Comics after ten years of self-publication.
 This Youngblood series was written by Joe Casey with art by Derec Donovan and Val Staples, and covers by Liefeld.
 It debuted in January 2008.
 Liefeld took over writing and art duties with issue #9, though that would be the series' final issue.
 To commemorate the event, and the 15th anniversary of Image Comics, the 2007 San Diego Comic-Con was headlined by the Image Founders panel, where all seven of the original Image Comics founders appeared on stage together.